bdk-333/AI-Chatbot-Ollama/README.md

 A simple but powerful Streamlit chatbot interface for running local LLMs with Ollama.

-![Demo GIF of the chatbot in action] (You can record a short GIF of your screen to show it off!)

 ## ✨ Features

 * **Real-time Streaming:** See the model's response as it's being generated.